All Episodes

 Deputy Attorney General Rod Rosenstein's response was to double down accusing the House of extortion and delivering a speech in which he claimed that declining to open FBI files to review is a constitutional duty.

-And it's the same Rod Rosenstein that would be a witness because he recommended firing Comey.
+And it's the same Rod Rosenstein that will be a witness because he recommended firing Comey.

 Something up with Rod Rosenstein, very deep in all of this.